mlaico/tldr-machine-learning/README.md

 [Google Large Scale NN Project - video] (http://youtu.be/KELYHjq9Gbs) - [FULL SUMMARY] (https://github.com/mlaico/tldr-machine-learning/blob/master/googles-large-scale-deep-learning.md)
  - DistBelief is Googles large-scale deep learning infrastructure wih two layers of parallelism
  - Deep learning is good to try for machine perception acts
- - If you have a mountain of (labeled) data, benchmark first, then try deep learning.
-If not, bootstrap.
+ - If you have a mountain of (labeled) data, benchmark first, then try deep learning

  ***

 [Ilya Sutskever: A Brief Overview of Deep Learning - post] (http://yyue.blogspot.ca/2015/01/a-brief-overview-of-deep-learning.html) - [FULL SUMMARY] (https://github.com/mlaico/tldr-machine-learning/blob/master/a-brief-overview-of-deep-learning.md)
- - LDNNs are powerful.
+ - LDNNs are powerful
- - LDNNs are trainable if we have a very fast computer.
+ - LDNNs are trainable if we have a very fast computer
- - So if we have a very large high-quality dataset, we can find the best LDNN for the task.
-Which will solve the problem, or at least come close to solving it.
+ - If we have a very large high-quality dataset, we can find the best LDNN for the task

  ***